The Music of the Night

-"The Music of the Night" (also labelled as just "Music of the Night") is a major song from the 1986 musical The Phantom of the Opera.
-The music was written by Andrew Lloyd Webber with lyrics by Charles Hart and Richard Stilgoe.
+"The Music of the Night" (also labelled as just "Music of the Night" and originally labeled as "Married Man") is a major song from the 1986 musical The Phantom of the Opera.
+The music was written by Andrew Lloyd Webber, with lyrics by Charles Hart and Richard Stilgoe.
 Initially made famous by Michael Crawford, the actor who originated the role of the Phantom both in the West End and on Broadway, "The Music of the Night" has appeared on many cast recordings of the musical, sold millions of copies worldwide, and has been translated into many languages.

 Synopsis

-"The Music of the Night" is sung after the Phantom lures Christine Daaé to his lair beneath the Opera House.
+"The Music of the Night" is sung immediately following "The Phantom of the Opera", after the Phantom lures Christine Daaé to his lair beneath the Opera House.
 He seduces Christine with "his music" of the night, his voice putting her into a type of trance.
 He sings of his unspoken love for her and urges her to forget the world and life she knew before.
 The Phantom leads Christine around his lair, eventually pulling back a curtain to reveal a mannequin dressed in a wedding gown resembling Christine.
 When she approaches it, it suddenly moves, causing her to faint.
 The Phantom then carries Christine to a bed, where he lays her down and goes on to write his music.